 This article outlines the steps to connect Microsoft Active Directory (Microsoft AD) to Cloud Control Center.

-The Elisity AD Connector should be installed on a Windows 2016/2019 Domain Controller or Server that is a member of the Root Domain of the enterprise.
+The Elisity AD Connector should be installed on a Windows machine (Windows 10/Windows Server 2016/2019) that is a member of the root domain of the enterprise.
+It can also be installed on the Domain Controller running Windows 2016/2019 server.

 - Minimum requirements are: